ryanwilsond/belte/CODE_STYLE.md

 # Code Style

-Additional code style preferences not listed in the .editorconfig.
+Additional code style preferences are not listed in the .editorconfig.

 ## Naming